 Under the City's Affordable Housing program, a private mortgage lender provides first mortgage financing, and the City offers a second mortgage as a down payment for qualified applicants.
 Typically, the second mortgage represents 20 percent of the house's cost, thereby incentivizing the lender to provide 80 percent of the financing.
-The NAHDC has completed the first four homes in the Tucker Heights Subdivision, and the last three homes will be underway fall 2022.
+The NAHDC has completed the first four homes in the Tucker Heights Subdivision, and the last three homes are underway in the spring of 2023.

-During PY 2021, there were no CDBG funds expended towards activities to support Economic Development Section 108 loans.
+During PY 2022, there were no CDBG funds expended towards activities to support Economic Development Section 108 loans.